Bass drum: Playing

 Top, or first, bass is the highest pitched drum in the bass line and usually starts or ends phrases.
 The high tension drum heads allow this player to play notes that are just as taxing as those of the snare line, and often the top bass will play a part in unison with the snare line to add some depth to their sound.
 Some bass lines have more than five bass drums, with the largest being the largest number (bass 7 on a 7 bass line), and the smallest being referred to as first bass.

 Marching

-In a marching band's field show, bass drummers tend to turn to face either goal line.
-When standing on the 20 yard line, it can become difficult to see the drum major while facing the goal line.
-Or if the basses can't dress a form facing one direction, they can turn the other way for that section.
-Turns can take place either in unison, or rippled for a different effect.
+In a marching band's field show, bass drummers typically face either goal line.
+It can be difficult to see the drum major and other players on the field when facing away from the center.
+For this reason, the players may turn to face the opposite direction during a show.
+Turns are typically done in unison or rippled for a different effect.

-For the lower basses it takes a lot more control to turn quickly.
-Cleaning turns for a bassline can be rather easy.
-They should lead with the shoulder at the start of the turn and lock the other direction on a specified count.
-Setting a check-point can help.
-For instance, one should be flat front on count two of the turn.
-However, note that the turn should be smooth and not jerky.
-A common problem may result from not stopping the weight of the drum at the end of the turn and letting the momentum get the better of the player.
-The solution to that problem involves tightening the core (abdominals and back muscles).
+With large bass drums, more strength and control is required to turn quickly.
+Achieving a clean turn requires the player to use large core muscles to stop momentum of the drum at the correct time and direction.